-Borrowings under the 2022 Loan bear interest at a floating per annum rate equal to 7.95% plus the greater of (i) one tenth percent (0.10%) and (ii) the onemonth rate published by the Intercontinental Exchange Benchmark Administration Ltd or its successor.
-We are permitted to make interest-only payments on the 2022 Loan through March 31, 2024.
-Accordingly, beginning on April 1, 2024, we will be required to make monthly payments of interest plus repay the 2022 Loan in consecutive equal monthly installments of principal over 36 months.
-We were obligated to pay \$0.2 million, upon the closing of the Term A Loan, and we are obligated to pay \$0.1 million on the earliest of (i) the funding date of the Term B Loan, (ii) July 25, 2023, and (iii) the prepayment, refinancing, substitution, or replacement of the Term A Loan on or prior to July 25, 2023.
+Borrowings under the 2022 Loan as amended bear interest at a floating per annum interest rate with 7.95% plus the greater of (a) one percent (1.00%) per annum and (b)(i) 0.022% plus (ii) 1-month CME Term SOFR reference rate as published by the CME Term SOFR Administrator on the CME Term SOFR Administrator's Website.
+We are permitted to make interest-only payments on the 2022 Loan through March 31, 2024, which date will be extended to March 31, 2025 if we receive approval by the FDA for our NDA for XPHOZAH on or prior to November 30, 2023 or achieve a defined net product revenue threshold for 2023.
+Accordingly, beginning on April 1, 2024 or April 1, 2025, we will be required to make monthly payments of interest plus repayment of the 2022 Loan in consecutive equal monthly installments of principal over 36 months or 24 months, respectively.
+We were obligated to pay \$0.2 million, upon the closing of the Term A Loan, and we are obligated to pay \$0.1 million on the earliest of (i) the funding date of the Term B Loan, (ii) December 20, 2023, and (iii) the prepayment, refinancing, substitution, or replacement of the Term A Loan on or prior to December 20, 2023.
 We are obligated to pay a final fee equal to 4.95% of the aggregate original principal amount of the 2022 Loan funded upon the earliest to occur of the maturity date, the acceleration of the 2022 Loan, and the prepayment, refinancing, substitution, or replacement of the 2022 Loan.
 We may voluntarily prepay the outstanding 2022 Loan balance, subject to a prepayment premium of (i) 3% of the outstanding principal amount of the 2022 Loan if prepaid prior to or on the first anniversary of the Closing Date, (ii) 2% of the outstanding principal amount of the 2022 Loan if prepaid after the first anniversary of the Closing Date through and including the second anniversary of the Closing Date, or (iii) 1% of the outstanding principal amount of the 2022 Loan if prepaid after the second anniversary of the Closing Date and prior to the maturity date.
 The 2022 Loan is secured by substantially all of our assets, except for our intellectual property and certain other customary exclusions.
-Additionally, in connection with the 2022 Loan, we entered into an agreement, whereby we agreed to pay an exit fee in the amount of 2% of the 2022 Loan funded (the "2022 Exit Fee") upon (i) any change of control transaction or (ii) our achievement of net revenue from the sale of any products equal to or greater than \$100.0 million, measured on a six (6) months basis, tested monthly at the end of each month.
+Additionally, in connection with the 2022 Loan, we entered into an agreement, whereby we agreed to pay an exit fee in the amount of 2% of the 2022 Loan funded ("2022 Exit Fee").
+As discussed in Note 9.
+Derivative Liability, in connection with the 2022 Loan, we entered into an agreement pursuant to which we agreed to pay an exit fee in the amount of 2% of the 2022 Loan funded (the "2022 Exit Fee").
 Notwithstanding the prepayment or termination of the 2022 Loan, the 2022 Exit Fee will expire 10 years from the Closing Date.